 You might have wondered if there is an antibody in the serum against Hepatitis B core antigen, why we can not detect hepatitis B core antigen (HBcAg) from the serum?

-In this blog post i have collected some information so clarify about this issue.
+In this blog post, I have collected some information to clarify this issue.

-Hepatitis B c Antigen (HBcAg) is an intracellular antigen synthesized within infected hepatocytes.
-Hepatitis B core antigen (HBcAg) are expressed by infected hepatocytes.
+Hepatitis B core antigen (HBcAg) is an intracellular antigen synthesized within infected hepatocytes.
+Hepatitis B core antigen (HBcAg) are expressed by infected hepatocytes only.

-So HBcAg is not detected on serum tests but antibodies produced against HbcAg i.e. (anti-HBc) can be detected in the serum throughout the course of HBV infection
+So HBcAg is not detected in serum tests but antibodies produced against HBcAg i.e. (anti-HBc) can be detected in the serum throughout the course of HBV infection.